 When you reach different milestones, post them on your Facebook page.

 Keep track of your progress and let your friends know when you reach important markers.
+It doesn't just enhance your travel writing image - people are interested to know!

 If you have a travel blog or website, always post a link to your latest and greatest post.

 I post day-by-day descriptions of my press trips on Facebook.
 These posts show fellow writers that I do indeed travel, and shows magazine editors that I’m well traveled.
+It helps the CVBs and hosts at destinations by sharing news about their place.

 Established writers also get frequent invitations to attend restaurant openings and promotional ‘foodie’ events.
 I’m always happy to give them some of my Facebook space to help get the word out, while I'm letting my friends know what I'm doing.